Life is a learning curve with dips in the road. Every now and again we will begin to find new things out about ourselves and of other people.

 My suggestions below have helped me:

-- If you struggle with a lack of confidence and that interferes with your self-belief and how you see yourself, learn to perceive yourself in a way that you feel more confident about things.
+- If you struggle with a lack of confidence and that interferes with your self-belief and how you see yourself, learn to perceive yourself in a way so that you feel more confident about things.
 Work on your self-esteem because that helps with confidence;

 - Life should be about making your own decisions.
 Too many of us make choices based on what other people want for us, without thinking about what we want for ourselves.
-It’s fine to accept other people’s advice, but the final decision must be yours;
+It’s fine to accept other people’s advice, but the final decision must always be yours;

 - Stop trying to make up for what you didn’t have in your childhood by providing your children with those things.
 They won’t thank you for it;